sods/gpss/README.md

 - black+white wired powersupply
 - 2 wire mini-kettle 'radio' power cable to powersupply
 - hdmi (female) to mini hdmi (male) adaptor [**ON ORDER**]
-- hdmi cable from camera to pearl box
+- hdmi cable from camera to pearl box [missing]

 - TX sound RODELink (there are also old "Prosound" ones in a box, ignore these)
 - RX sound RODELink